The IB Diploma Programme

 IB Course Students have the option of choosing only Standard Level (SL) Courses, but can choose up to two Higher Level (HL) courses.
 Having the option to take the IB Course Certificate gives students who are heavily involved in extra-curricular activities (sports, dance, music, etc.) the chance to follow their passions while still graduating with an IB designation.

 IB Diploma Students must take three Higher Level (HL) Courses among their six courses. as well as the "Core" of the DP, the Extended Essay, Theory of Knowledge, and Creativity, Activity, Service requirements.
 Learn more about the Core of DP →

 Grade 11/12 Course Selection

 All IB Diploma courses span over the 2 years of Grade 11 and 12.
 Beginning in Grade 11 students choose one subject for each of the six academic groups:

 - The Arts

-During this time, they will also decide if they would like to pursue the IB Diploma Program or the IB Course Program; regardless of which route they elect to pursue, all Meadowridge students are enrolled in an Honours Program.
+During this time, they will also decide if they would like to pursue the IB Diploma Program or the IB Course Certificate; regardless of which route they elect to pursue, all Meadowridge students are enrolled in an Honours Program.

 IB Diploma students take three subjects at Higher Level (HL), with the remaining subjects taken at Standard Level (SL).
-If a student opts to pursue the IB Course Program, they may take all subjects at SL, or take one to two HL courses.
+If a student opts to pursue the IB Course Certificate, they may take all subjects at SL, or take one to two HL courses.